Skip to content

 Why It Matters

 AI is compute-constrained.
 The companies controlling chip production, supply chains, and architectures control the pace of AI advancement.
-NVIDIA's near-monopoly makes them one of the world's most valuable companies.
+NVIDIA's near-monopoly makes them one of the world's most valuable companies — while Apple's Fusion Architecture pushes serious AI inference to the edge, and the GB300 DGX Station now makes trillion-parameter models viable at deskside scale.

 ← Back to AI Hardware & Chips Articles